MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/adfs/Set-AdfsGlobalAuthenticationPolicy.md

 ```

 ### -AllowDeviceAuthAsPrimaryForDomainJoinedDevices
-Allows the use of device authentication as primary authentication for domain-joined devices.
+Allows the use of device authentication as the primary type for domain-joined devices.

 ```yaml